Grace Kelly’s Wedding

 Meeting & Engagement

 • Grace’s introduction to Prince Rainier III was to take place at the Cannes Film Festival while promoting The Country Girl.
-However, an unexpected power outage, triggered by a strike from electrical workers, left Grace unable to iron her clothes wrinkled from travel.
+However, an unexpected power outage, triggered by an electrical workers’ strike, left Grace unable to iron her wrinkled clothes.
 Undaunted, she chose a no-iron, wrinkle-free floral McCall’s dress and accented it with artificial flowers in her hair, and the two were able to meet as planned.

 • Rainier proposed to Grace during the Christmas season in 1955 at her family’s home in Philadelphia, Pennsylvania.